funkaoshi/s.vs.tpk/_posts/2012-06-11-online-play.md

   - dndnext
   - playtest
 ---
 My first gaming session using the [D&D Next][1] rules was also my first gaming session playing virtually.
-Kiel, of [Dungeons and Donuts][2] fame, mentioned on Google+ he was planning on running a play test of D&D next online.
+Rebecca, of [Dungeons and Donuts][2] fame, mentioned on Google+ he was planning on running a play test of D&D next online.
 I was expecting a quiet night at home anyway, why not try and cram in a game of D&D?

 I had written off Google+ a while ago, but people more imaginative than myself saw the possibilities the [Hangout][3] feature opened up in terms of tabletop gaming online.
 Skype has supported multi-user video chat for some time now, but it's a feature you need to pay for.
 Google+ hangouts are free, and the social network side of Google+ makes it easier to connect with other gamers.
 D&D is basically collaborative storytelling, so multiuser chat is really all you need to get going.
 The video helps stop people from talking over each other, since you have those visual cues, and gives you the ability to share images when needed.
 This has probably played some part in Google+ becoming a wild success in the D&D community.